Vanishing performance of the parity-encoded quantum approximate optimization algorithm applied to spin-glass models: Bounding the performance of parity-encoded QAOA

 \subsection{Larger depth $p>1$}

-Now, we will derive an upper bound on the performance ratio for general fixed $p$.
-From~\eqref{eq:H_ST2}, it holds that
+Now, we will derive an upper bound on the performance for general fixed $p$.
+This upper bound will follow from counting the number of non-vanishing 2-body RCCs.
+In particular from~\eqref{eq:H_ST2}, it follows that

 with the number of non-vanishing reverse causal cones depending on $p$.
-Here the first two terms are equivalent to $2K/N^{5/2}$, which corresponds to the maximal weight of the onsite terms.
-As we have shown in the previous paragraph, this is optimal in the $p=1$ case, as in this case \textit{all} 2-body RCCs vanish.
+Here the first two terms are equivalent to $2K/N^{5/2}$, which corresponds to the maximal weight of the onsite terms in Eq.~\eqref{eq:H_ST2}.
+As we have shown in the previous paragraph, this is optimal when $p=1$, as in this case \textit{all} 2-body RCCs do not contribute.
 Here, we will show that for fixed $p$

-hence that non vanishing 2-body RCCs only contribute to the $\mathcal{O}(N^{-3/2})$ corrections.
+hence that non vanishing 2-body RCCs only contribute to the subleading $\mathcal{O}(N^{-3/2})$ corrections.
 Concretely, in order to show~\eqref{eq:UB_fixedp}, we will show that the number of non-vanishing 2-body RCCs only grows linearly with $N$ for fixed $p$.

 On the other hand if $p$ is taken to be at least of the order of $N$, the number of non-vanishing two-body reverse causal cones will scale as $\mathcal{O}(N^3)$.

 For general $p$, a 2-body term ($i\neq t$ and $j \neq t$)